Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the anonymous referee for their helpful comments that greatly improved the quality of this work.
 Some of the data used in this study were obtained at the W.M.
 Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California, and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W.M.
 Keck Foundation.
 The authors wish to acknowledge the profound cultural role of the Maunakea's summit within the indigenous Hawaiian community.
 This work is based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory under ESO program ID 179.A-2005 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
 This work is based in part on observations made with the NASA/ESA Hubble Space Telescope, obtained from the Data Archive at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
+This research has also made use of the zCOSMOS database, operated at CeSAM/LAM, Marseille, France.
 ST was partially supported by the NSF award 2206813 during this work.